kantu-lang/kantu/docs/getting_started/overview.md

 Type declarations must pass a _positivity test_.
 This test is based on the notion of [strict positivity](https://cs.stackexchange.com/questions/55646/strict-positivity).
-However, Pamlihu imposes additional restrictions in order to simplify the positivity testing algorithm.
+However, Kantu imposes additional restrictions in order to simplify the positivity testing algorithm.

 You can probably skip this section, since odds are, the only time you will declare a type that violates the strict positivity requirement is if you deliberately try to.